shreif633/rusty-sword/README.md

 - components that can be used by any plugin including 3rd party plugins
 - components that are private to a system should not be in this folder
 - should be broken into small components that are the minimum set of information that needs to be accessed on a use case
+- components can be aware of configs and rows

 ### bundles
 - prefab that groups components, follows same rules as components